TYPO3-Documentation/Policy/Documentation/Association/ConflictOfInterest.rst

 Reporting a Conflict of Interest
 =====================================

-Any TYPO3 Association member, TYPO3 GmbH employee, or provider working for the TYPO3 Association or TYPO3 GmbH who becomes aware of a potential conflict of interest may report it to the TYPO3 Association Compliance Officer using the dedicated form available on this page.
+Any TYPO3 Association member, TYPO3 GmbH employee, or provider working for the TYPO3 Association or TYPO3 GmbH who becomes aware of a potential conflict of interest may report it to the TYPO3 Association Compliance Officer using the dedicated form available on **this page**.
 The report may concern the reporting person's own situation or a situation involving another person.

 The Compliance Officer will acknowledge the report within one working week, record it, assess the available information, and prepare a recommendation for the TYPO3 Association Compliance review panel.
 The Compliance review panel decides whether a conflict of interest exists and, where applicable, determines the appropriate measures in accordance with this policy.